 Little Qualicum Falls Provincial Park, Parksville

 This popular family camping site is loaded with waterfalls, swimming holes, and hiking trails.
 Open from May until September, there are 93 campsites available, with 63 of them being reservable.
 Visitors should make reservations early in the season to secure a spot.
-The trails and boardwalks give access to the upper and lower parts of the waterfall and swimming is permitted in marked areas.
+The trails and boardwalks give access to the upper and lower parts of the waterfall and swimming are permitted in marked areas.

-Just a short drive away is Cameron Lake, a perfect place for swimming and relaxing in the breath-taking landscape.
+Just a short drive away is Cameron Lake, a perfect place for swimming and relaxing in the breathtaking landscape.
 Activities range from canoeing to cycling and hiking to scuba diving and fishing and more.
 This park is often used as a home base for campers that are exploring Cathedral Grove and the Mt.
 Arrowsmith CPR regional trail.
 Steep cliffs and thundering falls, along with great weather make this the perfect camping spot on the island.

 Englishman River Falls Provincial Park, Parksville

 This picturesque camping destination fills up fast and is only open from May until September.
 The scenery and surroundings make this a superb camping spot, including two stunning waterfalls that descend deep into a canyon, an old-growth and second-growth forest, a deep crystal-clear swimming hole, and picture-perfect bridges to trek across.

 There are plenty of hiking trails throughout the park for all visitors to experience.
 The campground includes 103 sites, each with its own picnic table and campfire ring, and sites are well spread out with large concrete pads on each.
 Expect great privacy, quiet nights in your tent, and some spectacular scenery here at Englishman River Falls in Parksville.